 - The amount that their disposable earnings are greater than 30 times the federal minimum wage

 No matter your business, you need a reliable accounting method to stay on top of your books.
 Patriot’s accounting software makes it easy to manage your business’s books.
-Plus, we have a unique cash-to-accrual basis toggle that displays your financial reports in either accounting method.
+Plus, we have a patented Dual-Ledger Accounting feature that displays your financial reports in either accounting method.
 Try it for free today!

 This article has been updated from its original publication date of June 1, 2012.This is not intended as legal advice; for more information, please click here.